 The Squaxin Island Tribe feels that there are several flaws in the law at the basis of this process.
 The plan contains lots of good elements, but there are still some points of contention.
 The tribe is now considering what good comes out of a committee approved plan compared to an Ecology prepared plan.

-The stronger the implementation elements, the more uncertainty the tribe is willing to tolerate in the plan and its individual elements.
+The stronger the implementation elements, the more uncertainty the Tribe is willing to tolerate other flaws in the plan and its individual elements.

 WDFW is concerned that a number of projects are conceptually based and there are not enough project guarantees to show that there is enough offset.
 This is the biggest obstacle in their review.